sunnamed434/BitMono/docs/source/developers/obfuscation-execution-order.rst

 2. Output Information about BitMono (example, is it intended for .NET Core or Mono or .NET Framework, etc.) and running OS, etc.
 3. Output Compatibility Issues in case of module is built for .NET Framework, but BitMono is running on .NET Core, or vice versa.
 4. Sort Protections
-5. Basic output information about Protections
+5. Information about Protections
+6. Configuration for Native Code
-6. Elapsed time counter
+7. Elapsed time counter
-7. Resolve References
+8. Resolve References
-8. Expand Macros
+9. Expand Macros
-10. Run Protection, PipelineProtection and child pipeline protections
+11. Run Protection, PipelineProtection and child pipeline protections

 .. code-block:: csharp